Benchmarking and Building Performance Standards

 The Energy Performance for Buildings law directs CEO to appoint and convene a task force to develop recommendations for building performance standards (BPS) to meet sector-wide greenhouse gas (GHG) reduction targets of 7% by 2026 and 20% by 2030 from a 2021 baseline.

-The law states that in developing the recommendations, the BPS Task Force shall:
+Per statute, in developing the recommendations, the BPS Task Force shall: